 Think back to your basic chemistry class in high school, or the last time you made homemade ice cream.
 Adding salt to ice or ice water actually lowers the temperature and makes it colder than the regular freezing temperature for water, 32 degrees F. The mixture soaks up heat from the surrounding skin cells, causing a second- or third-degree burn similar to frostbite.
 Anyone who has ever had extended contact with ice or very cold water knows how uncomfortable it feels on your skin.

-A 12-year-old Pittsburgh boy is recovering from second-degree burns after he participated in the challenge.
+A 12-year-old Pittsburgh boy suffered second-degree burns after he participated in the salt and ice challenge.
 Dr. Ariel Aballay, director at the West Penn Burn Center where the boy was treated, discussed the case and showed startling images of the boy’s burns.
 His parents, who chose to remain anonymous, released a statement: “We want teenagers and the general public to know that the ‘salt and ice challenge’ is extremely dangerous.
 Videos on YouTube, Facebook and other social media do not accurately show the terrible injuries that can result.
 We are grateful that our son is recovering and hope that sharing his story will stop other young people from attempting this stunt.”

-Take a few minutes to talk to your kids about this challenge, and share some of the horrible images of burns.
+Take a few minutes to talk to your kids about these challenges, and share some of the horrible images of burns.
 What seems like a harmless game can leave scars for a lifetime.

 More parenting teens